 Nail buffers can boost the blood flow in your finger tips.

-BUT so does simple drumming of your fingers on the table.
+BUT so does simple drumming with your fingers on the surface of a table.
 Really!
 I’m not kidding you.

 Nail buffers can give your nails “natural” shine that won’t chip off.